 6. Maintain Relationships

 In simple data models, the automatically created relationships are correct but when a report becomes more complex, automatically created relationships might be wrong.
-We, therefore, recommend to turn off automatic relationships in the options.
+We, therefore, recommend turning off automatic relationships in the options.

 To do this, follow these steps: